The algebra of conditional sets and the concepts of conditional topology and compactness: Introduction

-The structure of this paper is as follows: In Section \ref{ch:set}, we introduce conditional sets and the conditional set operations, and prove that the conditional power set has the structure of a complete Boolean algebra.
-Elementary properties of conditional set operations, relations and functions are given, conditional countability is introduced and the existence of a conditional choice function is proved.
-In Section \ref{ch:topology}, conditional topologies are defined together with the corresponding notions of convergence, continuity and compactness, and a conditional version of the Ultrafilter lemma and Tychonoff's theorem are proved.
-In Section \ref{ch:real}, conditionally totally ordered fields are introduced and the conditional real numbers are constructed.
-The connection to $L^0$-theory is discussed and a Heine-Borel theorem for conditional metric spaces is proved.
-Finally in Section \ref{ch:vector}, we introduce conditional topological vector spaces and prove among others a conditional version of the Banach-Alaoglu theorem.
+This paper is organized as follows.
+Conditional sets, conditional set operations, conditional relations, conditional families, conditional countability and a conditional axiom of choice are introduced in Section \ref{ch:set}.
+In Section \ref{ch:topology}, conditional topological spaces and the concepts of conditional continuity, conditional convergence and conditional compactness are defined with the aim to prove a conditional version of Tychonoff's theorem.
+In Section \ref{ch:real}, the conditional real line is constructed, and conditional metric spaces are defined the conditional compactness of which is characterized by a conditional Borel-Lebesgue theorem.
+In Section \ref{ch:vector}, conditional topological vector spaces are introduced and a conditional version of the Hahn-Banach theorem, the Banach-Alaoglu theorem and the Krein-\v{S}mulian theorem are shown.
+In the last two sections, the main theorems are proved.
+A complete account can be found in Jamneshan \cite{jamneshan13} and Karliczek \cite{martindiss}, respectively.